From the Lead Bishop: Racial Reconciliation

 It says, in part, “No race or ethnicity is greater or more valuable than another.
 Evangelicals believe that the good news of Jesus Christ has the power to break down racial and ethnic barriers (Ephesians 2:14–18).
 Racism should not only be addressed after tragic events.
 Our communities of faith must pursue sustained efforts in this labor of love and justice.”
 I hope you’ll read the entire statement to understand our thinking on and commitment to racial reconciliation and healing.

 In the 1950s and 1960s, America changed its laws to establish equality among races.
 But I don’t think many of us changed our hearts.
 Hearts are hard to change.
 It is possible, though, with intentionality, commitment and openness to the Holy Spirit.

 As we wrestle and learn, as we grapple and grow, let’s do so with a clear understanding of the true issue we each face in our hearts when we consider someone else as less than ourselves.
 As Tim Keller points out, when Paul confronted Peter about racism in Galatians 2:11-21, “He did not simply say to Peter, ‘Repent of the sin of racism, you bigot!’ but rather, he said, ‘Repent of the sin of forgetting your gracious welcome by God through the costly sacrifice of Christ.’”

 +Philip Jones is the Lead Bishop of the Anglican Mission in America and also serves as Rector of All Saints Dallas.
 Philip was born and raised in Dallas.
 He practiced law in Waco, Texas for seven years before he was called to the ministry.
 He has led churches in Marshall and El Paso, Texas and St. Andrew’s Church in Little Rock, Arkansas.
 His wife, Claudia Clinton Jones, is from Burnet, Texas.
-They have seven children and twelve grandchildren.
+They have seven children and thirteen grandchildren.